 Stacey believes fiercely in challenging perceptions and in the power of transformation.
 Growing up in an entrepreneurial household, with a father who took full advantage of his second chance in life after recovering from addiction, Stacey has always been inspired to facilitate transformation in the lives of others.
 Stacey received a Bachelor of Science in psychology from Colorado State University and a master’s in social work from the University of Denver.
 Prior to joining Defy Colorado, Stacey provided mental health and substance abuse treatment to men on parole and probation.

-Hired on as our Post Release Manager, Ismerai Heep quickly moved into the role of Program Manager.
+Hired on as our Post Release Manager, Ismerai McCarragher quickly moved into the role of Program Manager and eventually Program Director.
 She oversees Defy Colorado’s programs, including weekly classes with EITs (Entrepreneurs in Training) at Colorado State Penitentiary, Arkansas Valley Correctional Facility and LaVista Correctional Facility.
 She has experience in business, psychology, programs, and human development.
 Ismerai graduated from Colorado State University with her Bachelors of Science in Psychology.
 She spent time working with adolescents with criminal histories and substance abuse.
 This experience led her to obtain her Masters of Art in Child and Family Development from Denver Seminary.

-Nick has been with Defy Ventures Colorado from the very beginning—starting as an EIT at Arkansas Valley Correctional Facility in DVC’s first cohort.
+Nick has been with Defy Ventures Colorado from the very beginning—starting with DVC’s first cohort at Arkansas Valley Correctional Facility.
 He has a background in IT and web development, having spent nearly eight years leading a website that generated $10-16M in revenue for the state of Colorado annually.
 Having attended the Bachelors of Marketing program at Metropolitan State University of Denver, he looks forward to matching his technical skills with his deep understanding of the struggles Defy’s graduates face upon release.